atharv-khede/Easy_Cash_Banking/README.md

+# Overview
+This README file provides information about the Internet Banking Website project.
+The project aims to create a secure and user-friendly Internet banking platform for customers to manage their accounts, perform transactions, and access financial services online.
+It is primarily built using HTML, CSS, and JavaScript.

 # Easy_Cash_Banking
 This online banking static web application provides the proper template of an actual website along with chatbot functionality.
 This website contains four pages: